koesie10/ws-upload/README.md

 2. Open the app and connect to your weather station.
 3. Select *Customized* in the menu.
 4. Select *Enable*.
+5. Select *Wunderground* for *Protocol Type Same As*.
-5. Enter the server IP/hostname where ws-upload is running.
+6. Enter the server IP/hostname where ws-upload is running.
-6. Enter the path `/api/v1/observe?` (including the final question mark).
+7. Enter the path `/api/v1/observe?` (including the final question mark).
-7. Enter a station ID.
+8. Enter a station ID.
 This is an arbitrary string that identifies your weather station.
 It is used to create the measurement name in InfluxDB.
 You can use the name of your weather station, for example.
-8. Enter a station key.
+9. Enter a station key.
 This is an arbitrary string that is used to authenticate your weather station.
 This should be as secure as a password.
 You can use a password generator to create a random string.
 You will need this key later to configure ws-upload.
-9. Enter the port where ws-upload is running.
+10. Enter the port where ws-upload is running.
 The default port is 9108.
-10. Set an upload interval
+11. Set an upload interval
-11. Click on *Save*.
+12. Click on *Save*.

 <details>
 <summary>Older instructions for WS View or WS Tool</summary>